 Same goes if you’re flying on business.
 Before you can pitch the winning deal, you have to juggle connections, layovers, or boarding delays, all while checking in regularly with the office.

 That’s where airport lounges come into play.
-Exclusive airport lounges offer a quiet place to relax or work away from your busy airport gate, and Priority Pass is one way to gain access to over 1,300 of them.
+Exclusive airport lounges offer quiet places to relax or work away from your busy airport gate, and Priority Pass is one way to gain access to more than 1,300 of them.